scraed/scraedBlog/src/content/posts/dmtheory/Fastest_Way__Diffusion_Model_Theory_II.md

 The backward diffusion process is the conjugate of the forward process.
 While the forward process evolves $p_t(\mathbf{x})$ toward $\mathcal{N}(\mathbf{0},I)$, the backward process reverses this evolution, restoring $\mathcal{N}(\mathbf{0},I)$ to $p_t$.

-To derive it, we employ Langevin dynamics as a stepping stone, which provides the fastest way to obtain the backward diffusion process:
+To derive it, we employ Langevin dynamics as a stepping stone, which provides a starightforward way to obtain the backward diffusion process:

 :::note
-$\ref{Langevin Dynamics}$ acts as an "identity" operation on a distribution.
-Thus, the composition of forward and backward processes, at time $t$, must yield the Langevin dynamics for $p_t(\mathbf{x})$.
-As shown in the following picture
+$\ref{Langevin Dynamics}$ functions as an "identity" operation with respect to a distribution.
+Given that the backward process is the reverse of the forward process, the composition of the forward and backward process at time $t$ must therefore reproduce the Langevin dynamics for $p_t(\mathbf{x})$, as shown in the following picture
 ![foo](forward-backward-langevin.png)
 :::